davidcalikes/Marvelous-Matching/docs/README.md

 - __Project Inception__

     As far back as I can remember, I have always had a some-what innate, practical understanding of computing and technology.
-Having worked within the field of Special Education for the last 15 years I often feel and act upon a sense of duty to assist pupils and collegues who are having difficulty operating, updating and integrating assitive technologies.
+Having worked within the field of Special Education for the last 15 years I often feel and act upon a sense of duty to assist pupils and collegues who are having difficulty operating and integrating assitive technologies.

     Marvelous Matching, was developed in response to the following technical issues within St Mary's Special School: <br>

-    1. Software reliant on the now defunct adobe flash player is now no longer functional.
+    1. Software reliant on the defunct adobe flash player is now no longer functional.
     2. A significant number of pupils with physical and learning disabilitiess find most early-learning applications too difficult to interact with.
     3. There are currently no resources available that offer pupils the chance to match multiple categories within a single application.
     4. There are no resources available that are compatible across multiple platforms.